Recreation, Park, and Health Promotion Grant and Program Resources

 - Hasbro Children’s Foundation Grants: Grants are being awarded from the Hasbro Children’s Foundation for programs that seek to improve the emotional, mental and physical health of disadvantaged children up to 12 years old.
 Grants of up to $35,000 are available for local and national programs that help children who are at risk for child abuse, homelessness, illness, poverty or other problems.
 Organizations classified as tax-exempt under Section 501(c)(3) of the Internal Revenue Code are eligible to apply for these grants.

 - Youth Venture Seed Grants: Youth Venture is giving young people (ages 12-20) the opportunity to do something about an issue dear to their hearts.
 The national nonprofit provides them with the tools necessary to start their own clubs, organizations or businesses that give back to their communities.
 Grant awardees will receive a seed grant of up to $1,000 to start a venture and will be given access to scholarships, awards, special conference invitations, media opportunities and a national network of active young people.
 Applicants must submit an application, present a plan and meet specific Youth Venture requirements.

 - Coca-Cola Foundation: The Coca-Cola Foundation supports initiatives that encourage healthy active living.
-For more information go to:

 General Funding and Grant Seeking/Writing Resources

-- Illinois Department of Human Services: They have a grant alerts system (GAS) for funding opportunities, grant writing tips and more.
+- Illinois Department of Human Services: They have a Grant Alerts System (GAS) for funding opportunities, grant writing tips and more.

 - Illinois Association of Park Districts: Grant announcements page.
 They have a Power Play Grant Program that provides grants small seed grants for the development of after-school programs.